DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 - Relish & repeat success
 - **Have fun & build awesome** ✨

-> Most importantly, have fun and build awesome!

 Looking back at the past year Netlify has enabled me to do just that.
+I had a blast and built some awesome stuff!

+It's also been the most stuff I've ever created in a single year.
+There are some other bits and bobs that I can't mention here just yet. 🤯

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/success-kid.jpg" />